codekane/ryanhorricks2024/content/projects/kageshi-browser-extension/index.md

 title: "Kageshi Browser Extension"
 description: "A group project, hacking the fancy new JavaScript frontend for a video conferencing site."
 summary: "A Firefox/Chrome Extension created for the now-defunct video chat website ezcapechat (formerly kageshi).
 It made use of the switch to JavaScript from Flash, enabling a small group of us to combine, and create some fun features to extend the base functionalities of the website."
+summary: "The Kageshi Browser Extension extended the functionality of the video chat platform ezcapechat by leveraging its transition from Flash to JavaScript.
+Built for both Firefox and Chrome, it added creative features to the platform and highlighted the potential of browser-based extensions through reverse engineering and collaborative development."
 date: "2020-10-21"
 lastmod: "2025-01-18"
 image: kageshit.png